hill/doto/README.md

 doto is a really simple `todo.txt` manager written in Rust.

-I like `todo.txt`s but I also like a little bit of management
+I like `todo.txt`s but I also like a little bit of management lol.

 <center>
 <a target="_blank" href="https://twitter.com/levelsio/status/1545387078816497672">